-Learn about the natural science aspects of conservation including genetics, ecology, wildlife management and species reintroduction.
-Explore the human aspect of conservation and develop your own understanding of what needs to be done so, upon graduation, you can make a real difference in tomorrow’s world.
+Taught by award-winning staff, you will learn the natural science aspects of conservation including ecology, wildlife management, biology, genetics and species reintroduction through significant lab-based and field-based components.
+Explore the human aspect of conservation including community development, human-wildlife conflict and policy, and develop your own understanding of what needs to be done, so, upon graduation, you can make a real difference in tomorrow’s world.

 The University will consider applications from students offering a wide range of qualifications.
 All applications are assessed on an individual basis but some of our typical requirements are listed below.
 Students offering qualifications not listed are welcome to contact our Admissions Team for further advice.
 Please also see our general entry requirements.

 BBB including one of Biology, Geography, Chemistry, Environmental Science, Psychology, Geology, Physics, Maths or any Joint Science at grade B or above.

 The University welcomes applications from Access to Higher Education Diploma candidates for consideration.
 A typical offer may require you to obtain a proportion of Level 3 credits in relevant subjects at merit grade or above.

 Distinction, Distinction, Merit in Countryside Management, Animal Management or Applied Science.
 Other subjects will be considered on a case-by-case basis

 30 points overall or 15 points at HL, including 5 at HL or 6 at SL in Biology, Geography, Environmental Science, Psychology, Geology, Chemistry, Physics or Maths.